knaazimkhan/betterui/docs/phase-1.md

 1. Finalize and test the basic components.
 2. Begin drafting detailed documentation for each component.
 3. Plan for Phase 2: Building the component showcase and playground.

+and follow the pattern of implementing, testing, documenting, and committing each component without asking for confirmation at each step.
+Ok, we want to start working on our new projects that is outlined in @outline.md .
+There is an overall guide for the project @guide.md, project definition is in @project-definition.md, architecture is in @architecture.md and each phase is outliend. @phase-1.md @phase-2.md @phase-3.md @phase-4.md @phase-5.md .
+I am only working on @phase-1.md right now and i want to go to slowly step by setp through the process, checkinh with me often brfore proceeding.
+Also the root of the project should be our current betterui.